Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Bald of Awesome: He used to have real Samson-like hair to go with his physique, but then he realized his body wouldn't be truly shiny with hair, which is why he trained until he went bald.

 - Blood Knight: Subverted.
-He thought he was looking for an opponent that could push him to use 100% of his power, but when he finally fights against Garou, he realizes that what he wanted wasn't so much a "good fight", as a fight that could make him feel good about himself.
+He thought he was looking for an opponent that could push him to use 100% of his power, but when he finally fights against Garou and finds himself pushed to that point, he realizes that what he wanted wasn't so much a "good fight", as a fight that could make him feel good about himself.
 He never considered the possibility that he might actually lose.
 He was looking for an equal, not a superior.
 After the Garou arc, he's shown falling victim to his fears of loss no matter how much he trains.

 - Charles Atlas Superpower: His origin story even shows him as previously being a weakling who was bullied, and who worked out to become super muscular.

-- Color Character: His name literally means that he's a black guy with a shiny muscular body.
+- Color Character: His name literally means that he's an extremely tanned guy with a shiny muscular body.

 - The Dreaded: He's said to be one of three heroes you must never anger, the other two being Tornado and King.